2024 Comprehensive Plan Update Open House

 Project Timeline

-The graphic below shows a high-level timeline for the 2025 update.
+The graphic below shows a draft, high-level timeline for the 2025 update.
+Please note: Dates subject to change.
 View a detailed project schedule here.

 Find Out More About Each of the Project Phases